Pelvic health physiotherapy

 -

 Pregnancy is a great time to get to know your pelvic health a bit better.
 We use a 1 hour pregnancy appointment to check your hips/pelvic joints and more importantly your pelvic floor muscles.
-We can assess how you are at connecting to those muscles.
+We can assess the flexibility and strength of your pelvic floor muscles and how you are at “connecting” to those muscles.
 If you know how to relax them, how to “push” to optimise childbirth and hopefully make pelvic floor issues in the future less likely.

 We also discuss positioning and breathing for birth which are key for giving birth.
 Learning this information is also helpful for early days c section recovery and beyond, as pelvic floor muscles are the cornerstone to good core health in the future.